dannykennedy/graphsby/_items/page_submissions.md

 Copyright for all submissions remains yours.

-The date of publication for the next journal issue is currently not fixed, but it will happen so if you're interested in contributing please reach out.
+The date of publication for the next journal issue is currently not fixed, but it will happen soon, so if you're interested in contributing please reach out.

 ## Guidelines